-31 Employee contribution schemes
+31. Employee contribution schemes

-The Group contributes to the Vassiliko Cement Works Ltd Employees' Provident Fund, which is a defined contribution scheme and to the National Healthcare System.
-According to the Provident Fund, the employees are entitled to payment of certain benefits upon retirement, prior termination of service or sickness.
-The contributions of the Group and the Company to the above for the year were €1.038 thousand (2022: €902 thousand).
+The Group contributes to the Provident Funds in which the employees participate, which are defined contribution schemes and to the National Healthcare System.
+According to the Provident Funds, the employees are entitled to payment of certain benefits upon retirement, prior termination of service or sickness.
+The contributions of the Group and the Company to the above for the year were €1.153 thousand (2023: €1.038 thousand).

-32 Leases
+32. Leases